learningequality/kolibri-docs/docs/learn.rst

 #. **Read the question carefully**.
 #.
 Write the answer or choose one of the provided options.
 #.
-When you are ready to submit, click the **Check** button.
+When you are ready to submit, click the :guilabel:`CHECK` button.

-   * When the answer is correct and a |green-check| icon appears in the progress bar below the exercise, click the **Next** button to proceed.
+   * When the answer is correct and a |green-check| icon appears in the progress bar below the exercise, click the :guilabel:`NEXT` button to proceed.
    * If the answer is incorrect, read the question again, and try another answer.
-You can also click the **Use a hint** button, read the suggestions, and try to answer again.
+You can also click the :guilabel:`USE A HINT` button, read the suggestions, and try to answer again.
    * The progress bar below the exercise is taking into account only the most recent answers you give, which means that you need to have the required number of |green-check| icons **in the row** for the exercise to be considered completed.

     .. figure:: img/get-5-correct.png